+Dolphin fish

-This category includes pelagic and migratory bony fish that commonly inhabit oceanic waters and only occasionally approach the Peruvian coast.
-Amongst the most important are dolphin fish, tuna fish, swordfish, and flying fish.
-The dolphin fish is the 3rd most important target for artisanal fishery using surface longlines and curtain nets.
+The Dolphin fish (Coryphaena hippurus) is the third most important fish target for artisanal fishery using surface longlines and curtain nets.
 Despite a Fisheries Management Regulation for sustainable fishing of dolphin fish only took effect in January 2024.
-Tuna fishing is regulated by the Inter-American Tropical Tuna Commission (IATTC) resolution.
+Annual landings are in the order of 50 000 t.